 If you’ve already filed suit, you may wonder: Does that mean a trial?
 Do I have to go to court?
 Not necessarily.
 A lawsuit and a trial are different stages of the legal process.

 Knowing this difference helps you stay informed and prepared.
-At LJBLegal, our Louisiana personal injury attorneys are ready to fight when needed and help settle when possible.
+At Loyd J Bourgeois (LJBLegal), our Louisiana personal injury attorneys are ready to fight when needed and help settle when possible.

-What Does It Mean to File a Lawsuit in Louisiana?
+What Does It Mean to File Suit in Louisiana?

-Filing a lawsuit is how you officially start a legal case.
+Filing a lawsuit is how you officially start a legal case after settlement negotiations through the insurance claim process have failed to produce a fair result.
 It happens when you or your lawyer files a formal complaint in court.
 This complaint explains what happened and what you’re asking for.
-This is the act of “suing.”

 - It’s the first formal step in a legal dispute.